 Enlightenment is seeing what is so.
 Liberation is freedom from sorrow born of ignorance.
 When we see clearly the eternal dance of consciousness and matter, we can live in the world without ignorance, greed, and hatred.

-The Five Elements of Nature
+Meditating on the Five Elements of Nature for Profound Realization

 As I was writing this material, a poignant thought interrupted my writing.
 It became an internal dialog that went something like this: What are you doing?
 Well, I am trying to describe how God is fully present in nature, in the world.
 Why don't you just tell people to go look?
 Ok.
 That's really it.
 So, how?